How to simplify complex scheduling and make collaboration hassle-free.

 - You create a sub-calendar for each individual or group that needs to submit a schedule or other information to the calendar.
 You can organize sub-calendars by folders, so you can create individual sub-calendars within a group folder, for example.

-- You can customize the calendar link so that people can see multiple sub-calendars — or all of them — in order to coordinate schedules and avoid double-booking or other scheduling errors.
-But you can prevent them from making changes to calendars by providing read-only permissions.
+- You can customize the calendar access for each individual user, group, and/or shareable link.
+Choose to allow access to multiple sub-calendars — or all of them — in order to coordinate schedules and avoid double-booking or other scheduling errors.
+You can prevent them from making changes to calendars by providing read-only permissions.

 Real-Life Examples of the Spreadsheet-Free World